yorkshirepay/WooCommerce/README.md

 Rebrand Instructions
 --------------------

+The module does not require any editing of file to be used.
+The options can be changed via the plugin settings.
-You can rebrand the module by editing the config.php file.
-This will allow you to set the defaults:
+However you can pre set some of the branding options by by editing the config.php file.
+This will allow you to set the defaults which are :

 gateway_title is the title of the module that will appear to the user when selecting the payment method on the checkout. method_description is the description that appears in the payment selected on checkout.